zachreborn/dnd_5e_encounter_gen/README.md

 Usage
 -----
-Presently this program can be run by the following:
+Run this program with the following:

     python random_encounter_builder.py